777moneymaker/jasper/README.md

 * To install NCBI-Blast+ use `sudo apt install ncbi-blast+`
 * To install PILER-CR go [here](http://www.drive5.com/pilercr/), dowload compiled software, move somwhere and add to `$PATH`.
+* To install tRNAscan-SE use `sudo apt install trnascan-se`

 After that go to JASPER's main directory and:
 ```